 The Global Health Security Agenda was launched in February 2014, in part, to advance a world safe and secure from infectious disease threats.
 In 2019, the CGPP program countries of Kenya and Ethiopia linked with the GHSA to strengthen outbreak and epidemic preparedness planning, detection, and response capabilities in communities deemed at heightened risk of infectious disease threats through a multi-sectoral approach that focuses on the training and support of community health workers, whole-of-society planning, outbreak response simulations, community-based surveillance, and social mobilization.
 As zoonotic diseases increase in frequency and severity, CGPP Kenya and Ethiopia will build on existing capacities in community-based disease surveillance to understand, recognize and respond to the top five priority diseases determined by each country.

-Strengthening CORE Group Polio Project Impact
+CORE Group Polio Project External Evaluation 2019

 CGPP India Publication in BMC Infectious Diseases